S1lly-G1t/FlareProx_TeamFiltration/README.md

 Note: The usage is the same:

-e.g. .\TeamFiltration_FlareProx.exe  --outpath '[PATH/FOR/.db FILE]' --config .\TeamFiltrationConfig_Example.json --spray --usernames 'valid_users.txt' --passwords 'SeasonYear_Pass.txt' --domain example.com --shuffle-regions --jitter 60  --debug http://127.0.0.1:8080
+.\TeamFiltration_FlareProx.exe  --outpath '[PATH/FOR/.db FILE]' --config .\TeamFiltrationConfig_Example.json --spray --usernames 'valid_users.txt' --passwords 'SeasonYear_Pass.txt' --domain example.com --shuffle-regions --jitter 60  --debug http://127.0.0.1:8080

 The AWS keys can be ignored in the TeamFiltrationConfig.json as that feature has been disabled with this version.